 Am J Dis Child.
 1988 Apr;142(4):431-3.

 The development of secondary sexual characteristics before 8 years of age in girls is uncommon and little is known of its epidemiology.
-In a retrospective study of a population of 105 girls 10 years old and younger who were victims of confirmed or suspected sexual abuse, we found a one in 15 prevalence of early development (before 8 years of age) of one or more secondary sexual characteristics.
+In a retrospective study of a population of 105 girls 10 years old and younger who were victims of confirmed or suspected sexual abuse, we found a one in 15 prevalence of early development of one or more secondary sexual characteristics.
 We speculate on possible associations between early development of secondary sexual characteristics and sexual abuse.
 The data suggest that further research explore this possible association.

 A study of developmental order of secondary sexual characteristics in Beijing girls. - Li JJ., Haidian Health and Epidemic Prevention Station, Beijing. - Zhonghua Yu Fang Yi Xue Za Zhi.
 1991 Jan;25(1):23-5.